sarasrking/Network-Know-How/Episode 2.md

 teaching: 30
 exercises: 1
 activities: 3
-- Networks: What are they and how do they differ?
+- Networks - What are they and how do they differ?
 objectives:
 - Differentiate between different types of networks
 - Understand what the National Research Network is and how to find out more information about it